4d/docs/docs/REST/$catalog.md

 ## $catalog/$all

 Returns information about all of your project's dataclasses and their attributes

 ### Description

 Calling `$catalog/$all` allows you to receive detailed information about the attributes in each of the datastore classes in your project's active model.
+Remember that the scope for the datastore classes and their attributes must be **Public** for any information to be returned.

 For more information about what is returned for each datastore class and its attributes, use [`$catalog/{dataClass}`](#catalogdataClass).

 ### Example

 `GET  /rest/$catalog/$all`

 **Result**:

 ````
 {

     "dataClasses": [
         {
             "name": "Company",
             "className": "Company",
-            "collectionName": "CompanySelection",
+            "collectionName": "CompanyCollection",
-            "tableNumber": 2,
             "scope": "public",
             "dataURI": "/rest/Company",
             "attributes": [
                 {
                     "name": "ID",
                     "kind": "storage",
-                    "fieldPos": 1,
                     "scope": "public",
                     "indexed": true,
                     "type": "long",